open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   developer might want this to be converted to a dimension for HTTP server metrics (e.g. the request/second from bots vs. real users).

-The MeterProvider MUST provide a way to register Views, and here are the
+The SDK must provide the means to register Views with a MeterProvider.
+Here are the inputs:
-inputs:

 * The `name` of the View (optional).
 If not provided, the Instrument `name` would be used by default.
 This will be used as the name of the [metrics